Lokeshwaran-Gnanasekaran/Yelp-Review-Classification/Readme.md

 **Yelp Review Classification with KNN**

 **Overview:**
  This project implements a k-Nearest Neighbor (KNN) classifier to predict the sentiment of Yelp restaurant reviews.
 Reviews are classified as either positive (+1) or negative (-1).
-The training dataset consists of 18,000 labeled reviews, and the test dataset includes 18,000 unlabeled reviews.

-The project involves text preprocessing, feature engineering, model building, cross-validation, and testing.
+The training dataset consists of 18,000 labeled reviews, and the test dataset includes 18,000 unlabeled reviews.The project involves text preprocessing, feature engineering, model building, cross-validation, and testing.
 The goal is to achieve the highest possible accuracy while adhering to the rules and requirements provided.

 **Features:**